-As with any precision piece of mechanical equipment, we suggest that after the first 10 hours of operation - 500 km (300 miles) - or 30 days after the purchase, whichever comes first, your snowmobile be checked by an authorized SKI-DOO dealer.
+As with any precision piece of mechanical equipment, we suggest that after the first 10 hours of operation or 500 km (300 miles), whichever comes first, your snowmobile be checked by an authorized LYNX dealer.
 This inspection will also give you the opportunity to discuss the unanswered questions you may have encountered during the first hours of operation.